kiewic/MediaPlayerElementWithHttpClient/README.md

 ### Docs

-[`MediaPlayerElement`][mediaelement] is a control to play audio and video in Windows Universal/Store apps.
+[`MediaPlayerElement`][mediaplayerelement] is a control to play audio and video in Windows Universal/Store apps.

 However, when the audio or video is served from an internet server, using [`HttpClient`][httpclient] is a better choice to handle the request because you can provide: